 Principles of Thermal Mass Flow Measurement

 The SAGE proprietary sensor drive circuitry maintains a constant overheat between the flow sensor and the reference sensor.
 As gas flows by the heated sensor (flow sensor), molecules of the flowing gas transfer heat away from this sensor, the sensor cools, and energy is lost.
 The circuit equilibrium is disturbed, and the temperature difference (ΔT) between the heated sensor and the reference sensor has changed.
-Within one second, the circuit will restore the lost energy by heating the flow sensor, so the desired overheat temperature is restored.
+The circuit will restore the lost energy by heating the flow sensor within one second, so the desired overheat temperature is restored.
 The power required to maintain this overheat represents the mass flow signal.
 There is no need for external temperature or pressure devices.

-One of the advantages of thermal mass flow meters is that they have no moving parts, which reduce maintenance and enable their use in demanding application areas.
+One of the advantages of thermal mass flow meters is that they have no moving parts, which reduces maintenance and enables their use in demanding application areas.
 They also do not require temperature or pressure corrections to achieve mass flow and maintain good overall accuracy and repeatability over a wide range of flow rates.
 This meter style measures mass flow rather than volume and is one of the few categories of meters that can measure flow in large pipes and ducts.
-In our next post of this series, we will discuss the Sage Metering difference and how thermal mass flow meters can measure flare gas flow.
+Our next series post will discuss the Sage Metering difference and how thermal mass flow meters can measure flare gas flow.

 Perhaps you may find this video on an ultrasonic flare gas meter of interest: